-Current assets consist primarily of cash and cash equivalents (68%).
+Current assets consist of cash and cash equivalents and amounts due from other agencies.
 Capital assets consist of land, buildings and fixed equipment, and furniture, fixtures, and equipment.
 Current liabilities consist of salaries and benefits payable.
 The noncurrent liabilities are for the long-term loan payable, and the net pension liability related to the Florida Retirement System.
-The School reported a total deficit net position balance of \$96,456.
+The School reported a total deficit net position balance of \$709,245.